andifalk/secure-development-on-kubernetes/step1-hello-spring-boot/README.md

   * GET [http://localhost:8080?message=test](http://localhost:8080?message=test): Shows greeting with custom message
 * Actuator API
   * Exposes all available [actuator endpoints](http://localhost:8080/actuator) of Spring Boot (including sensitive ones)

+The application is kept simple to focus on the security parts instead of having to describe a complex use case model.

 ## Run the application